PedroRangelP/PedroRangelP/README.md

 </p>

 <!-- BIO -->
-<p align="center">I'm a sixth semester Computer Science Student at Monterrey Institute of Technology and Higher Education (Tecnológico de Monterrey).
+<p align="center">I'm a 6th semester Computer Science Student at Monterrey Institute of Technology and Higher Education (Tecnológico de Monterrey).
 I'm passionate student willing to learn and try new stuff, and I always try to do my best in all my projects without leaving aside my family, friends, or hobbies.
 I'm currently working on my competitive programming skills.</p>
 <br>

 <!-- LANGUAGES -->